andydavies/test-rel-prefetch/README.md

 /test-rel-prefetch/tests/electro/index-prefetch-subresources-bottom.html | At bottom of body, hints include as attribute /test-rel-prefetch/tests/electro/index-prefetch-subresources-bottom-no-as.html | At bottom of body, hints omit as attribute

-Tests are available via github pages e.g. https://andydavies.github.io/test-rel-prefetch/tests/electro/index-prefetch-subresources.html

-GH pages use Fastly so should exhibit the behaviour of a server that has good support for HTTP/2 Prioritisation.

 I can't quite remember why I wrote tests without the as attribute will update the readme if I do.